 Hanford’s Environmental Restoration Disposal Facility is in the 200 area of the Hanford Site and is a massive landfill regulated by the U.S. Environmental Protection Agency under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA).
 Built in 1996, ERDF accepts low-level radioactive, hazardous, and mixed wastes that are generated during the cleanup remediation activities at Hanford.
 It does not accept any non-Hanford waste.

 The fourth and largest expansion of ERDF was completed in January 2011.
 Two “super cells,” each the equivalent of a pair of existing cells, were constructed using Recovery Act funds.
-Additional upgrades included new maintenance facilities, additional dump ramps and additional transfer areas for waste containers – all of which will enhance the safety of increased, daily operations.
+Additional upgrades included new maintenance facilities, additional dump ramps and additional transfer areas for waste containers – all of which will enhance the safety of day-to-day operations.

-With the addition of super cells 9 and 10, ERDF capacity is 18 million tons and covers approximatley 107 acres.
-To date more than 14 million tons of contaminated material has been disposed in the facility.
+With the addition of super cells 9 and 10, ERDF capacity is about 20 million tons and covers approximately 107 acres.
+To date more than 18 million tons of low-level radioactive, hazardous, and mixed wastes have been disposed of in the facility.

 One of the key components of ERDF is the double-layered liner built into each cell.
 The liner consists of multiple layers of polymeric and other impermeable materials with a Leachate system to collect and treat liquid effluent.
 ERDF does not accept liquid waste for disposal, but water enters the facility when it rains and snows.
 Additional water is used for dust suppression during routine operations and stabilizing fixative is used to treat the waste during disposal.
 The collected liquid, or leachate are collected then routed to an onsite treatment facility.
 After treatment, the liquid is clean to residential standards enough to be returned to the ground with no harm to the environment.